Afrihost

-Afrihost is a South African Internet Service Provider (ISP) providing a number of services, including ADSL broadband, fibre, fixed wireless, mobile services and web hosting.
-A proposed merger with Cool Ideas, another ISP, has been approved by regulators.
+Afrihost is a South African internet service provider (ISP), providing a number of services, including fiber internet, fixed wireless, mobile services, VoIP, and web hosting.

+History

-The company was established in 2000 by CEO Gian Visser, Brendan Armstrong and Peter Meintjes, who were later joined by Greg Payne (former COO of Internet Solutions).
+The company was established in 2000 by CEO Gian Visser, Brendan Armstrong and Peter Meintjes, who were later joined by Greg Payne (the former COO of Internet Solutions).

+The business was originally run from Visser's home, until it moved to offices in 2005.

 Originally a web hosting and general IT services company, the firm joined the broadband market in 2009.
 The original executives have since been joined by Angus MacRobert, former CEO of Internet Solutions and joint CEO of Vox Telecom.
-Dean Suchard, formerly CFO of Dimension Data, joined the board as Financial Director in 2016.